tenebrisnox/_digital_garden/src/site/notes/OPEN/I'm Currently Working On.md

 </div></div>

-*31st January 2023 Update: after a few deployment issues (I maintain this small digital garden using Obsidian, Github and Netlify), it's now working again.
-It's not working how I want, though.*
+*31st January 2023 Update: after a few deployment issues (I maintain this small digital garden using Obsidian, Github and Netlify), it's now working again.*

 ### STATES OF THE NOTES
 I've borrowed an idea from [Topobon](https://hermitage.utsob.me) using icons to visually represent the growth-state of each note: